EMoschos/mongo-workout/README.md

   ## Description ✏️

   Mongo-Fitt is a workout tracker that allows the user to create workouts and add multiple exercises.
 There are two types of exercises to choose "Resistance" and "Cardio" these come with pre-select fields that the user enters data.
 The app was created using MongoDB Atlas, Heroku and Mongoose along side Node.js.
+A MVC structure was implemented to achieve the final result

   ## Table of Contents 📚